-The module will consist of a series of seminars in order to provide a broad vision of social and cultural evolution of fashion, with several important interdisciplinary studies on the major Italian brands.
-Particular attention will also be devoted to some significant contemporary phenomena such as the spread of global trends, the hybridization of styles, the emergence of new forms of production and sustainable consumption patterns, the success of new communication methods related to new media .
+The module will be divided into a series of seminars with the aim of providing a broad view of the socio-cultural evolution of fashion, with some important interdisciplinary insights on the main Italian brands.
+Particular attention will also be devoted to some significant contemporary phenomena such as the spread of global trends, the hybridisation of styles, the emergence of new forms of production and sustainable consumption styles, and the success of new communication methods linked to new media.

-These courses are based on the creation of two projects, each lasting five full-time weeks, and it is coordinated by a multidisciplinary team of teachers.
-Each module consists in the preparation of a project on a real case study provided by leading companies directly involved by the Faculty in the educational activity.
-From the project brief provided by the company, students’ teams will be set up in order to finalize a viable proposal that offers solutions to the objectives set by the company together with the teachers.
-The objective is to obtain projects that integrate brand strategy, product strategy, retail strategy and communication strategy, innovation and that is consistent with the reality of the company, simulating work processes as close as possible to the reality of professional contexts.
-The evaluation of this phase occurs at the end of the course, through the presentation of the projects.
-The projects will be discussed by a committee composed of professors of the module and assessed in the presence of representatives of the companies involved.
-Companies will have the early opportunity to select potential students for the internships that will take place in the final phase of the master.
+Two projects, each lasting five weeks full-time, coordinated by a multidisciplinary team of lecturers, are planned.
+Each module consists of the preparation of a project on a real case study provided by leading companies directly involved by the faculty in the teaching experiment.
+Starting from the project brief provided by the company, the team will work together with the lecturers on the realisation of a proposal that provides feasible answers to the objectives defined by the company.
+The aim is to arrive at integrated projects that identify brand, product, retail and communication strategies with a high innovation content and adherent to the client company's reality, simulating work processes as close as possible to the reality of professional contexts.
+The evaluation of this phase takes place at the end of the classroom training course, through the collegial presentation of the work realised.
+The projects will be discussed by a committee composed of the module lecturers and evaluated in the presence of representatives of the companies involved.
+The companies will have an early opportunity to select potential interns from among the students for the final phase of the master's course.

 Empowerment & Career Management